When your baby refuses to eat it can be very stressful. One thing that will ease your stress is understanding why your baby isn’t eating.

 Or, a significant gastrointestinal disorder like celiac disease may disrupt your baby’s interest in eating.

 Even a sore throat, ear infection, or other infection can stall a baby’s interest in eating.

 Some babies and toddlers show early signs of a feeding disorder like extreme picky eating.
 They may have trouble coordinating their mouth for chewing, they may “pocket” food, or be highly sensitive to food textures.

 Get More Help if Your Baby is Not Eating

-In most cases, your baby will sort things out on his own, provided you offer regular, balanced meals and snacks, have a positive feeding environment, and stay relaxed.
+In most cases, your baby will sort things out on his own, provided you offer regular, balanced meals and snacks, offer small portions, have a positive feeding environment, and stay relaxed.

 Here are the Signs You Need to Visit the Doctor

 It’s time to head to the doctor’s office if your baby:

 - isn’t moving on to more textured food by 9 months

 - still refuses to eat